Chapter 1 (Part 2) — Mamma and Pappa, Gun and me

 Hon rädd är för mörkepellen, hå hå ja ja

-och vågar ej gå ut på kvällen, hå hå ja ja (to be sung of course to a fun melody)
+och vågar ej gå ut på kvällen, hå hå ja ja

 Aina had a piano, which saved me when in our music class we had to learn to play a short melody, even if we didn’t get the fingering right.
 I managed to get my 10 points without the silver star since my rhythm was not right.

-Aina missed our first reunion in 1962 after I had just done my student teaching at Statens Normalskola in Stockholm.
-With pay in my case.
-She did, however write a vert funny letter which Karin Lindholm read out for us, and it was greatly appreciated.My very dear friend Britt in Täby, Stockholm, had a mini reunion in 1992 in her home.
-That was when I first saw Aina after a meeting at our old grade school teacher’s, Anna Borgström’s, home in 1953, a wonderful teacher, whom we owed a lot to.
+Aina missed our first reunion in 1962, after I had just done my student teaching at Statens Normalskola in Stockholm.
+She did, however write a vert funny letter which Karin Lindholm read out for us, and it was greatly appreciated.
+Thirty years later in 1992, my very dear friend Britt in Täby, Stockholm, had a mini reunion in her home.
+That was when I first saw Aina since a meeting at our old grade school teacher’s, Anna Borgström’s, home in 1953, a wonderful teacher, to whom we owed a lot.

-Our next reunion wasn’t till 2002, a big event organized by Karin and Britt.
-50 years.
+Our next reunion wasn’t until 2002, a big event organized by Karin and Britt.
+Fifty years.
 Wow!
 I did recognize most of the old ladies though.
 But Aina wasn’t there.
 Britt had let me know that Aina died of lung cancer in the late nineties.
 Aina, Aina, how could this little girl so full of life and laughter ever die?
 But, my dear Aina, you will always be alive to me.
 She had five children and 15 grandchildren in 1992 and she easily took the prize for those numbers.